Kampong Kids in Redhill

 Carmel worship service hovered for several years at 130 –140 but after starting a second service in 1979 to overcome the congestion problem, it rose steadily to the 180 – 200 mark by 1981.

 The Road To West Coast

-After many unsuccessful bids and negotiations to find our “permanent base”, the West Coast land fell on the laps of Bible Church and Mt Carmel in 1982.
+After many unsuccessful bids and negotiations to find our “permanent base”, the West Coast land fell on the laps of The Bible Church and Mt Carmel in 1982.
 The leadership then went through another painstaking round of vigorous discussion on its new growth pattern.
-Strong views were expressed and finally the watershed decision was that Mt Carmel “would not amalgamate all the three groups into one big church”.
+Strong views were expressed, and finally, the watershed decision was that Mt Carmel “would not amalgamate all the three groups into one big church”.
 The individual group would “retain its own separate identity and conduct its own worship service, prayer meeting etc.” while the new building would be considered a fresh outreach.

 The plan was to retain Carmel, Hebron and Hermon as distinct congregations, each growing towards a full-fledged church.
-It was a bold step especially as the Session anticipated that “when all the congregations are made fully aware of the implications, the contributions toward the Building Fund may decline”.
+It was a bold step especially as the Session leaders anticipated that “when all the congregations are made fully aware of the implications, the contributions toward the Building Fund may decline”.
 As it turned out, the spirit of magnanimity and sacrifice negated such fears as Carmelites from all three congregations gave selflessly to the building project.